dynawo/dynawo.github.io/about/index.md

 One important idea in Dyna&omega;o is that the same models could be used for different stability studies.
 It is the overall association between the different models and the selected solving strategy that enables to run a specific stability study.
 For example, short-term stability studies and long-term stability studies share a large common set of models but use different solving strategies.
 Indeed, short-term stability studies are simulated using the IDA solver which manages to capture the fast dynamics while long-term stability studies are done with the simplified solver that approximates the fast dynamics but enables to study the system long-term behavior with very good simulation times.

-**Dyna&omega;o 's primary focus has been on long-term and short-term stability studies** but the very encouraging results obtained and the flexibility of the approach led to **an extension of the initiative.
+**Dyna&omega;o's primary focus has been on long-term and short-term stability studies** but the very encouraging results obtained and the flexibility of the approach led to **an extension of the initiative.
 Dyna&omega;o is now evolving towards a complete and coherent suite of simulation tools**, sharing the same philosophy:
   - **[DynaFlow]({{ '/about/dynaflow' }})** for steady-state calculations
   - **[DySym]({{ '/about/dysym' }})** for short-circuit calculations
   - **[DynaWaltz]({{ '/about/dynawaltz' }})** for long-term stability simulations